XiaozaYa/kernel-PWN/README.md

 # kernel-PWN
-some kernel pwn practice questions.
+Some kernel pwn practice questions in CTF.